 This motherboard provides the basic connectivity you’ll need to support all of your components in this build, and is compatible with both 6th (Skylake) and 7th generation (Kaby Lake) processors.
 It also has a super easy to use UEFI BIOS.
 In fact, it includes dual BIOS support which means you have a backup BIOS if anything goes wrong with the first.

 We definitely wanted to be able to squeeze in a SSD into this build, even if it’s only a small one.
-In this build we sacrificed a little more budget towards the GTX 1060 graphics card, but there was still enough left over for us to be able to fit in a 120GB Kingston HyperX Fury SSD.
-Kingston are a well-known brand, and while their HyperX Fury SSDs may not be the fastest SSDs out there, if you are coming from a hard drive, they are insanely quick in comparison.
+In this build we sacrificed a little more budget towards the GTX 1060 graphics card, but there was still enough left over for us to be able to fit in a SanDisk SSD Plus 120GB solid state drive.
+We originally chose the 120GB Kingston HyperX Fury SSD which we’ve previously reviewed but due to Kingston’s product line up and prices changing we’ve swapped it out in favour of the SanDisk.
+This price range of SSDs may not include the fastest or latest tech out there but if you are coming from a normal hard drive, they are still insanely quick in comparison.

 While 120GB is probably not enough storage space to fit all your games and data, the most effective use of this SSD would be to install your operating system and potentially one or two of your most used games on this drive, and enjoy the super-quick load times during general computer use.